 The 25th May Games in 2005 was magic.
 Two Northern Ireland teenagers took the Dublin Airport ALSAA track by storm to win all sprints and middle-distance events and qualify for World Championships in Sweden later that year.
 Welcome Jason Smyth and Michael McKillop, Paralympic golden duo, and world record holders for the next two decades.
 It started at the May Games.

 Then Sports Minister, subsequently Taoiseach, Leo Varadkar launched our name change – from Irish Blind Sports to Vision Sports Ireland – in September 2013.
 We also changed the name of May Games to MayFest earlier that year.
 Three years later President Michael D. Higgins opened MayFest 2016.
 He arrived in time to see our first blind tennis tournament.
 Other post millennium sports to merge included Blind Football and Paratriathlon.

 The blind / vision sports movement began in an era where mainstream sport, education and employment was almost non-existent.
 All this is changing.

-To avail of greater reach and resources, Vision Sports Ireland and NCBI (National Council for the Blind of Ireland) announced their successful merge in March 2020 (Vision Sports as a subsidiary of NCBI).
+To avail of greater reach and resources, Vision Sports Ireland and Vision Ireland (then known as NCBI) announced their successful merge in March 2020 (Vision Sports as a subsidiary of Vision Ireland).
 Vision Sports successfully navigated the pandemic challenge supporting members to remain active at home and in their local communities, and has continued to increase the core offer and add new sustainable activities including VI Rugby, online fitness and exercise classes and motor racing driving experiences for people who are blind or vision impaired.

 As we move forward into the future, Vision Sports continues to invest in research and working with people who are blind or vision impaired to create new physical activity and leisure opportunities, support programmes and initiatives to promote physical and mental health.